inno-devops-labs/S25-core-course-labs/monitoring/METRICS.md

 ### 1. Application Metrics

-- I integrated Prometheus metrics into both the Python and Go applications:
+- I integrated Prometheus metrics into the Python applications:
   - **Python**: Used the `prometheus_client` library to expose metrics.
-  - **Go**: Used the `prometheus/client_golang` library to expose metrics.

 ### 2. Obtain Application Metrics